vvaltchev/tilck/README.md

 --------------------

-From the beginning of its development, `exOS` has been tested both on virtualized hardware (`qemu`, `virtualbox`, `vmware workstation`) and on bare-metal machines, like my own Dell XPS 13" 9360.
-Therefore `exOS` should work on any `80486+` machine compatible with the IBM-PC architecture.
-At least 48 MB of RAM are required, because of the size of the ramdisk.
+From the beginning of its development, `exOS` has been tested both on virtualized hardware (`qemu`, `virtualbox`, `vmware workstation`) and on several hardware machines.
+Therefore, `exOS` should work on any `i686+` machine compatible with the IBM-PC architecture, supporting the PSE (page-size extension) feature (introduced in Pentium Pro, 1995).
 If you want to try it, just use `dd` to store `exos.img` in a flash drive and than use it for booting.

 How to build & run
 ---------------------